Cytnx-dev/Cytnx/docs/source/guide/basic_obj/Tensor_3_access.rst

 Low-level API (C++ only)
 *******************************
-On C++ side, Cytnx provides lower-level APIs with slightly smaller overhead for getting elements.
+On the C++ side, Cytnx provides lower-level APIs with slightly smaller overhead for getting elements.
-These low-level APIs require using with **Accessor** object.
+These low-level APIs require using an **Accessor** object.

 * Accessor:
     **Accessor** object is equivalent to Python *slice*.
 It is sometimes convenient to use aliases to simplify the expression when using it.